 When I was 47, I left my previous employer after working for them for 25 years.
-After a short period of unemployment, I was able to demonstrate my skills at TRUMPF.
+After a short period of unemployment, I was able to use my skills at TRUMPF.
 Since then I've worked on lots of different and interesting projects with our customers.
 I'm really glad that I was brave enough to make the move and that TRUMPF trusted in my abilities.

-What does a service engineer at TRUMPF do?
+What does a Service Engineer at TRUMPF do?

 What was your most brave moment?